Skip to content

 Protocol history

 Here you’ll find all created protocols.
-You can search them, filter by various criteria and download PDFs.
+You can search them, filter by various criteria, download PDFs and switch the list to a clear calendar.

 Protocol history - Desktop